 This is someone looking for information on the topic or idea.
 They aren’t seeking to buy or even actually thinking about buying at this point.
 An example is someone searching “what does ABS mean?”
-The search is a question to understand what anti-braking system means.
+The search is a question to understand what an anti-braking system means.
 This person isn’t looking to purchase ABS.
 They are only looking for information.

 This is someone who is looking to buy something but still at the informational stage.
 They want to learn more about it before they buy it.
 A great example is looking at reviews for products.
 Another similar example is comparison shopping “Fitbit vs. Jawbone.”
 This person is looking to see what the difference is between these two fitness trackers.

 Alright, so now we’re at the stage where this person is ready to buy.
-They want to find a place of where they can buy this.
-An example would be “Macbook pro 13″ 2.7ghz” or “buy chromecast.”
+They want to find a place where they can buy this.
+An example would be “Macbook pro 13″ 2.7ghz” or “buy Chromecast.”
 Someone is clearly looking to purchase these items based on the intent.
 Of course, don’t just take my word for it and Google the search terms to see what appears in the search results.
 If we see e-commerce sites, then we know we’re in the right place.